Henry Knox: Honors

 Towns and cities in Maine, Indiana, Iowa, Illinois, Maryland, and Tennessee are named "Knox" or "Knoxville" in his honor.
 There are counties named for Knox in Illinois, Indiana, Kentucky, Maine, Missouri, Nebraska, Ohio, Tennessee, and Texas.
 The house he used as a headquarters in New Windsor, New York, during the Revolution has been preserved as Knox's Headquarters State Historic Site; it is a listed National Historic Landmark.
 Knox Township, Illinois, is named after Knox, as is Knox Place in the Bronx, New York.

 Knox has been honored by the U.S. Postal Service with an 8¢ Great Americans series postage stamp, issued on July 25, 1985, in Thomaston, Maine.

 Knox was elected a member of the American Philosophical Society in 1791.

 Knox was elected a Fellow of the American Academy of Arts and Sciences in 1805.

-General Henry Knox is remembered with honors each year in Boston when they celebrate Evacuation Day on March 17, the day the British left Boston in 1776 during the early days of the Revolution.
+General Henry Knox is remembered with honors each year in Boston when they celebrate Evacuation Day on March 17, the day the British evacuated Boston in 1776 during the early days of the Revolution.

 Two forts, Fort Knox in Kentucky and Fort Knox (Maine) were named after him.
 Knox Hall at Fort Sill, Oklahoma, home of the U.S. Army Field Artillery School, is named in his honor, as is an annual award recognizing the performance of U.S. artillery batteries.
 The Major General Nathanael Greene-class large coastal tug USAV Major General Henry Knox (LT-802) is named in honor of Knox.
 His papers have been preserved at the Massachusetts Historical Society, and his personal library resides in the Boston Athenaeum in proximity to that of his friend, George Washington.

+The SS Henry Knox, a Liberty Ship built in World War II, was named for him.